karliky/turrero/README.md

 ## Getting Started

-The front-end is located at the root of the project folder and the scraping logic is located under the `scrapper` folder on its own package.
+The front-end is located at the root of the project folder and the scraping logic is located under the `scripts` folder on its own package.

 To get started with the project, you will need to clone the repository and install the dependencies.
 Here are the steps: